NOAA-NWRFC/nwsrfs-hydro-models/README.md

 ### R package installation

-Pulling a local copy of the package is not necessary for installation.
-Instead, from R, execute the following commands:
+Installation of the package can be accomplished with the following command:

 ```
 devtools::install_github('NOAA-NWRFC/nwsrfs-hydro-models',subdir='rfchydromodels')